GinterTRQ/TRQ/README.md

-# Torquetokens (TRQ)
+# Torquetoken (TRQ)

-**Torquetokens (TRQ)** is an ERC-20 token on Polygon designed to empower and support automotive enthusiasts by enabling easy access to automotive-related perks, rewards, and community benefits.
+**Torquetoken (TRQ)** is an ERC-20 token on Polygon designed to empower and support automotive enthusiasts by enabling easy access to automotive-related perks, rewards, and community benefits.

 ## Token Details

-- **Name:** Torquetokens
+- **Name:** Torquetoken
 - **Symbol:** TRQ
 - **Blockchain:** Polygon (MATIC)
 - **Decimals:** 18